michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 21. And his son said to him, My father, I have sinned against heaven and before thee, and am not worthy thy son to be called.

-22. But his father said to his servants, Bring forth the firstOr, principal. robe to clothe him, and put a ring upon his hand, and let him be, shod with sandals,
+22. But his father said to his servants, Bring forth the first

 23. and bring, kill the calf that is fat, and let us eat and be glad;